 10 Signs of a Good Kindergarten Classroom

-their general knowledge, their ability to get along with others, and
+learning, their general knowledge, their ability to get along with others, and

 children ready for elementary school does not mean substituting